icukovic/gingerbill.org-source/content/article/2018-09-05-exception-odin-never-having-them.md

 The semantics are very similar in this case however the control flow is completely different.
 In the exceptions case (shown with Python), you enclose a block of code and catch any exceptions that have been raised.
 In the return value case (shown with Odin), you test the return value explicitly from the call.
-Exceptions require unwinding the stack; this is much slower when an exception happens compared to the fixed small cost of a return value.
+Exceptions require unwinding the stack; this can be slower[^slower] when an exception happens compared to the fixed small cost of a return value.

+[^slower] Theoretically exceptions can be just as fast a return statement because that's effectively what it is.
+However, most modern languages do a lot more than that to implement exceptions and they can be a lot slower in pratice.

 In both cases, a "catch all" is possible: